-62. Jump Turn
+63. Jump Turn

 Any turn that is added to a jump.
 A "straight jump" with a turn does not make the jump a "jump skill".
+Approved version as of October 2019

-63. Kick Double Full ("Kick Double")
+64. Kick Double Full ("Kick Double")

-Skill, typically in a toss, that involves a kick and a 720 degree twisting rotation.
+A skill, typically in a toss, that involves a kick and a 720 degree twisting rotation.
 A quarter turn performed by the top person during the kick portion is customary and permitted to initiate the twists.

-64. Kick Full
+65. Kick Full

-Skill, typically in a toss, that involves a kick and a 360 degree twisting rotation.
+A skill, typically in a toss, that involves a kick and a 360 degree twisting rotation.
 A quarter turn performed by the top person during the kick portion is customary and permitted to initiate the twist.

-65. Knee (Body) Drop
+66. Knee (Body) Drop